wallaby-rails/wallaby-rails/docs/route.md

 end
 ```

-> NOTE: All sub classes of `Admin::ApplicationController` will inherit the same engine name when it is set.
+> NOTE: All subclasses of `Admin::ApplicationController` will inherit the same engine name when it is set.

 > See more options at [Customizing Controller](controller.md).